 These easily-digestible ebooks cover setting up a new project, understanding the workspace, importing video, creating a sequence, timeline features, adjusting audio levels, essential editing tools, making titles, transitions & effects, adjusting video speed, color correction, editing workflows, video formats and rendering, exporting your final video, and a helpful glossary of terms.
 They go over common stumbling blocks and give you plenty of tips and tricks along the way.

 Together, they comprise 47 pages and we recommend them to all beginners as helpful primers for learning how to use and get rolling with Premiere with a minimum of fuss.
 These guides are no cost and freely-available here:

 Another option would be to first try Premiere Rush instead, which is Adobe’s entry-level video editing app built for both desktop and mobile, and is very easy to learn and use.
+Rush is free to download and get started at no cost.
 Projects created in Rush can be imported into the full Premiere Pro.